yehezkieldio/Activities/.github/CONTRIBUTING.md

 - **Always** use `document.location` to get current location information rather than `window.location` or `location`.
 - All assets **must** have a resolution of `512x512` pixels.
 You can upsize it using a tool like [waifu2x](http://waifu2x.udp.jp/).
 - **Never** use custom functions when [native variants are available](https://docs.premid.app/dev/presence#files-explained); this makes sure fixes on the extension level also apply to your activities.
 You're free to use whatever you need if you do not find them listed in the docs.
-- It is **forbidden** to code activities for a site without adding support to its primary language (for e.g., a YouTube activity coded with support only for Portueguese and Japanese, but not English itself.)
+- It is **forbidden** to code activities for a site without adding support to its primary language (for e.g., a YouTube activity coded with support only for Portuguese and Japanese, but not English itself.)
 - The `smallImageKey` and `smallImageText` fields are intended to provide additional/secondary context (such as `playing/paused` for video sites, `browsing` for regular sites, and other cases) not to promote Discord profiles or anything unrelated to PreMiD.
 - When accessing cookies for stored data, please prefix the key with `PMD_`.
 - You may only make HTTP/HTTPS requests to `premid.app` or the activity website API.
 If you are using external domains, you will be required to explain why it is necessary.
 The only allowed API to make requests is the [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).